ritvikindupuri/GlyphBreaker/TECHNICAL_DOCUMENTATION.md

 -   **Implementation**: The sanitization logic is located within the `ChatPanel.tsx` component.
 Before the `onSendMessage` callback is invoked, the user's input from the `textarea` is processed.
 -   **Mechanism**: A simple but effective regular expression, `/<[^>]*>/g`, is used to strip out any characters that form HTML tags.
 This prevents basic HTML or `<script>` tag injection.
 -   **Design Rationale**: While React inherently protects against XSS in most rendering scenarios, sanitizing the input at the source provides an additional layer of security.
 It ensures that the data sent to the LLM APIs and stored in the session state is free from potentially executable tags, mitigating risks in downstream systems or if the data were ever to be rendered in a non-React context.
 This preemptive sanitization is a security best practice.

+---
+## 3. Conclusion

+GlyphBreaker represents a significant step forward in the practical application of AI security auditing.
+By integrating the formal OWASP Top 10 for LLMs framework into a dynamic, multi-provider testing environment, it empowers security professionals to move from ad-hoc prompt testing to a structured, reproducible, and deeply analytical red teaming methodology.

+The client-side architecture prioritizes user security and data privacy, while the modular component design and abstracted service layer provide a robust foundation for future expansion.
+Features like the deep-learning-powered defense analysis, interactive prompt debugger, and extensible custom attack templates provide a comprehensive toolkit for deconstructing AI defenses.

+GlyphBreaker is not just an interaction tool; it is a diagnostic platform designed to foster a more secure and resilient AI ecosystem by making enterprise-grade auditing accessible, efficient, and insightful.